 The kettlebell has been used in physical exercise since ancient times, although its modern form only emerged in the early 20th century Russia.
 It is a cast-iron weight shaped like a cannonball with a handle attached to the top.
 Kettlebells are used for ballistic exercises that combine cardiovascular, strength and flexibility training, allowing practitioners to perform a wide range of movements and intensities.
+Let’s continue and learn more about the history of Kettlebells.

 Born in Russia